 Almost all means of exchange in use today began as alternative currencies.
-In the past, towns, provinces, countries and empires created community currencies, bartering systems and time sharing schemes to supplement the physical commodities used for inter-regional trade.
+In the past, towns, provinces, countries and empires created community currencies, bartering systems and time-sharing schemes to supplement the physical commodities used for inter-regional trade.

 Until the Swiss franc was issued as a nationwide currency in 1850, most trade in Switzerland was transacted using regional currencies or bartering.
-But since then, many people have come to accept the dominance of fiat currency, central banks and international monetary authorities over almost every aspect of trade without question.
+Since then, many people have come to accept the dominance of fiat currency, central banks and international monetary authorities over almost every aspect of trade without question.

-But attempts to reestablish the concept of trade as a direct exchange between individuals have met with more success than they have in previous decades.
+But recent attempts to reestablish the concept of trade as a direct exchange between individuals have met with more success than they have in previous decades.
 The concept of taking responsibility for the affect our transactions have on the world around us has become more widespread.
 Recent technologies have facilitated the use of alternative currencies.

 Types of alternative currencies

 It is important to differentiate between various kinds of alternative currencies because while they all offer an alternative to fiat currency, there are major differences between various types of currencies.

 We will start with cryptocurrency because this is the alternative currency type which has been the most hyped up in recent years.
 A cryptocurrency is a currency which is entirely digital and uses encryption for added security.
 The most popular forms of cryptocurrency are those based on blockchain technology, such as bitcoin and Ethereum.
 Today, thousands of cryptocurrencies exist - with new ones being created on a regular basis.
 Most of these are circulated within an online community and many of them are based on political or social aspirations.
 Some examples are explained in the moneyland.ch guide to popular cryptocurrencies.